vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/24_The_Hindu_Religion_and_War.md

 Even without a statistical investigation one senses that the avowed chivalry was renounced, more often than not, also in the Mahābhārata itself.

-The reports of Megasthenes and Ibn Baṭṭ¯uṭa
+The reports of Megasthenes and Ibn Baṭṭūṭa

 However, unexpected though it may seem, this ‘civilized’, or one should rather say ‘ritualized’ form of warfare is confirmed by a foreign observer who lived in India in about the same period in which the Arthaśāstra was beginning